LTCITE/PhotoRoster/Readme.md

 - EduAppCenter
 - CSV file mapping Section(SIS ID) and Instructor(SIS ID)
 ## Integration
-- Generate a csv in the specified format containing SIS ID's of Section and their Instructor of record.
+- Generate a csv in the specified format containing SIS ID’s of the course’s students and the instructor of record.
 - Deploy the application on your school's server.
 You can follow this [guide][2]
 - Install the application on your own instance of EduAppCenter or use our default configured settings [here][3].
 - Generate Developer Keys and Admin access token for the LTI by following steps [here][4] and [here][5].